alanng10/Alga/Docue/a.md

 Alga word has pronounce.
 Alga word "al" is pronounce same as "al" in "ally" in English.
-Alga word "ga" is pronounce same as "ga" in "gauge" in English.
+Alga word "ga" is pronounce same as "ga" in "ragamuffin" in English.

 Alga land is temperate climate north america.